History of Alcorn State University

 Alcorn Agricultural and Mechanical College became Alcorn State University.

-Governor William L. Winters signed House Bill 298, granting this status.
+Governor William L. Waller signed House Bill 298, granting this status.
 Alcorn

 has thrived by continuously accomplishing dynamic goals and objectives despite

 limited resource allocations from the state.
 By the early 1990s, Alcorn’s